Glitter (soundtrack): Singles

-"Loverboy" was released as the lead single from Glitter on June 18, 2001.
-The song received mixed reviews from music critics, with many both criticizing and praising the inclusion of the "Candy" sample.
-It became Carey's weakest charting lead single at the time, reaching number two on the Billboard Hot 100.
-Following Carey's publicized hospitalization and breakdown, as well as Virgin's price reduction on the single, "Loverboy" managed to attain a new peak of number two on the chart.
-Although being propelled by high sales, radio airplay was still weak, due to many radio DJs feeling tepid towards its 1980s retro sound.
-Accompanied by little promotion from Carey, due to her hospitalization, "Loverboy" quickly descended the Hot 100.
-Outside the United States, the song attained weak charting, peaking inside the top ten in Australia and Canada, and within the top twenty in Italy and the United Kingdom.
-The music video for "Loverboy" features Carey dressed in a variation of revealing outfits, while patrolling a large race track as her 'loverboy' wins the race.
-The video was notable for portraying Carey in a more sexually oriented manner than before.
+"Loverboy" was released as the lead single from Glitter on June 19, 2001.
+The song received mixed reviews from music critics, who were divided over the inclusion of the "Candy" sample.
+It became Carey's lowest-charting lead single up to that point, peaking at number two on the Billboard Hot 100.
+Following Carey's widely publicized hospitalization and Virgin's retail price cut on the single, "Loverboy" reached its peak of number two on the chart.
+Despite strong physical sales, radio airplay remained limited because many radio DJs were unenthusiastic about its 1980s retro sound.
+With minimal promotional support due to Carey's hospitalization, "Loverboy" quickly fell down the Hot 100.
+Internationally, the song saw moderate success, peaking inside the top ten in Australia and Canada, and within the top twenty in Italy and the United Kingdom.
+The music video depicts Carey in various revealing outfits roaming a racetrack as her loverboy wins the race, presenting a more overtly sexual image than her previous videos.

 "Never Too Far", the album's second single, was released on August 14, 2001.
-It failed to impact the main Billboard chart, and achieved weak international charting.
-Carey was unable to film a music video for the single, as she was still recovering from her collapse.
-Instead, a video was created using a scene taken directly from the film Glitter, where Billie Frank (played by Carey) sings the song at Madison Square Garden during her first sold-out concert.
-Frank's performance of the song in the film omits its entire second verse, and the song's development runs in parallel with the film's love story.
+It failed to enter the US Billboard Hot 100 and charted poorly internationally.
+Because Carey was still recovering from her collapse, she was unable to film a music video.
+Instead, a promotional video was assembled using footage from Glitter, showing Billie Frank (played by Carey) performing the song at Madison Square Garden during her first sold-out concert.
+Frank's performance in the film omits the entire second verse, and the sequence runs in parallel with the movie's romantic storyline.

-The album's third single, "Don't Stop (Funkin' 4 Jamaica)", released on September 11, 2001 mirrored the same weak charting as "Never Too Far", although receiving more rotation on MTV due to its video.
-Directed by Sanaa Hamri, it features the theme of southern bayous and lifestyles, and presents Carey and Mystikal in "southern style" clothing and hairstyles.
-Some shots feature three versions of Carey singing into a microphone on the screen at one time.
+The album's third single, "Don't Stop (Funkin' 4 Jamaica)", released on September 11, 2001, mirrored the weak chart run of "Never Too Far", though it received higher rotation on MTV due to its music video.
+Directed by Sanaa Hamri, the video incorporates southern bayou themes and features Carey and Mystikal in Southern-inspired attire and hairstyles, with several shots displaying three versions of Carey singing into microphones simultaneously.

-The fourth and final single released from Glitter was "Reflections (Care Enough)", which received a limited release in Japan on September 27, 2001.
-Following its limited promotional push from Virgin, and the absence of a music video, the song failed to make much of an impact.
+The fourth and final single from Glitter, "Reflections (Care Enough)", was issued as a limited release in Japan on September 27, 2001.
+Hampered by minimal promotion from Virgin and the absence of an accompanying music video, the single had negligible commercial impact.

+Ahead of the 25th anniversary edition of Glitter, "Didn't Mean to Turn You On" and "All My Life" were released as singles on August 20 and September 17, 2026, respectively.
+The former was issued alongside a remix featuring Jamaican-British singer Rochelle Jordan, while the latter was accompanied by a remix produced by and featuring rapper Channel Tres.